Top 10 Signs – You Need a New Luggage

 A quality spinner bag is reliable enough to take on sharp corners and bumpy pavements, seamlessly.
 If the wheels are cracked or crooked, you will notice a quick difference in their mobility.

 Seams are a bag’s most vulnerable feature.
 One should consider it while sticking to their old travel friend.
-As after years of wear and tear, even the stitching of your most reliable bag can start to fray.
+After years of wear and tear, even the stitching of your most reliable bag can start to fray.

 Not the Right Size